Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Daily Oral Hygiene

-• Brush twice daily for at least two minutes using a fluoride toothpaste
+• Brush twice daily for at least two minutes using a fluoride toothpaste.
+An electric toothbrush may help achieve more effective plaque removal for some patients.

-• Clean between teeth daily using interdental brushes or floss to remove plaque from areas a toothbrush cannot reach
+• Clean between your teeth daily using interdental brushes or floss.
+This removes bacteria and food debris from areas a toothbrush cannot reach.

 Lifestyle Considerations

-• Avoid smoking and tobacco products, which significantly increase the risk of gum disease and delay healing
+• Avoid smoking and tobacco products, which are strongly associated with gum disease and delayed healing.

 Key Points to Remember

-• Warning signs such as persistent gum bleeding, swelling, bad breath, tooth pain, and loose teeth should prompt a dental evaluation.
+• Warning signs include persistent gum bleeding, swelling, tooth pain, bad breath, and loose teeth.

 Frequently Asked Questions

-Can a tooth infection make you feel generally unwell?
+Can a tooth infection make you feel unwell throughout your body?

-Is gum disease really linked to heart disease?
+How does gum disease relate to heart health?

-Research has identified a statistical association between chronic periodontitis and an increased risk of cardiovascular conditions.
-The proposed mechanism involves oral bacteria and inflammatory mediators entering the bloodstream and potentially contributing to arterial inflammation.
-However, a definitive direct causal relationship has not been established.
+Research has identified a statistical association between chronic gum disease (periodontitis) and cardiovascular conditions.
+The proposed mechanism involves oral bacteria and inflammatory markers entering the bloodstream through inflamed gum tissue, potentially contributing to inflammation within blood vessels.
+However, it is important to note that this remains an area of ongoing research, and a direct cause-and-effect relationship has not been definitively established.
+Maintaining good oral health is considered a sensible component of general health care, and patients with concerns should discuss these with both their dentist and GP.

-How often should I have a professional dental cleaning?
+How often should I visit a dental hygienist to help prevent oral infections?

 Dental symptoms and treatment options should always be assessed individually during a clinical examination.